userwer/weed/README.md

 weed - XChat based theme for irssi
 ==============

+This is a fork of the [original](https://github.com/ronilaukkarinen/weed) theme by rolle_, made to work in more recent times (using updated adv_windowlist).
+I only know that it works for me; your experience may vary.
+It might be worth noting that the name of this theme has nothing to do with what may come to mind.
+There may be some artefacts in here like my scroll speed settings and the scripts I have set to autorun, as well as some of my `nickcolor_expando` options.

+# What was wrong with the original?
+adv_windowlist was changed so that some of the options defined in the config file are now set via `/format <option>`.
+I've commented the respective lines out in `config` and they are now set in `weed.theme`.
+I think that's it, I'll note anything else if I remember.

 [![Irssi](https://img.shields.io/badge/tested%20with%20irssi-0.8.21-green.svg?style=flat-square)]() [![GitHub contributors](https://img.shields.io/github/contributors/ronilaukkarinen/weed.svg?style=flat-square)]() [![Twitter Follow](https://img.shields.io/twitter/follow/rolle.svg?style=social&label=Follow)]()

 ### Designed to be the most beautiful irssi theme in the world.